wladislavk/dss-third-party/README.md

 4. once this install has finished you can run a sample test to make sure testing works as follows:
 $ gulp tdd

 That's pretty much it to get started.
-All tests will reside on the default tests folder.
+All tests will reside in the default tests folder.
 There are a few examples pre-loaded in the folder.